Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

+grmockupserved asial inspiration for the project, although the finished project diverges from them on several points.
+DC.js, Crossfilter and D3.js are versatile libraries, and this project was a learning exercise perhaps as much as it was an exercise in already acquired skills.
+The differences between the wireframes and the finished project are detailed throughout this readme.

-# Milestone Project 3 – DESERTISLAND Music App built with the Flask framework
+ link# Milestone Project 3 – DESERTISLAND Music App built with the Flask framework

 ## Table Of Contents